learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 - `cp.Problem(objective, constraints)`, the objective is generally a stored minimization or maximization objective, the constraints are listed constraints.
 Constraints can be added by a "+" sign.
 - Next, you should store your `cp.Problem` in an object and use `object.solve()` to solve the optimization problem.

-To get more clarity, we strongly recommend to look at the example here.

 Recall that we're trying to solve this problem:

 $ w x^{(i)} + b \geq 1$  if $y ^{(i)} = 1$